-- (d) whenever possible, it is used in accordance with the principles of integrated control. - (3) No person shall place on the market any new active substance unless - - (a) that active substance is included in Annex I; or - (b) an application - - (i) has been granted for the inclusion of that active substance in Annex I; or - (ii) has been made for the inclusion of that active substance in Annex I but has not yet been decided in accordance with the procedure in Article 19. - (4) Paragraphs (1), (2) and (3) above shall not apply to any plant protection product or active substance which is approved under regulation 9 or an equivalent provision. - (5) Nothing in this regulation shall impede the production, storage or movement within England and Wales of a plant protection product intended for use in an EEA State other than the UK, provided that - - (a) the product is authorised by the competent authority of that EEA State for use in that EEA State; and - (b) the inspection requirements laid down by that EEA State in order to ensure compliance with Article 3(1) are satisfied. - (6) Any person who contravenes or causes or permits any person to contravene paragraph (1), (2)(a) or (b) or (3) above shall be guilty of an offence.
+- (ii) required by the approval or extension of use to be on the labelling; - (c) it is used in accordance with the principles of good plant protection practice; and - (d) whenever possible, it is used in accordance with the principles of integrated control. - (3) No person shall place on the market any new active substance unless- - (a) that active substance is included in Annex I; or - (b) an application- - (i) has been granted for the inclusion of that active substance in Annex I; or - (ii) has been made for the inclusion of that active substance in Annex I but has not yet been decided in accordance with the procedure in Article 19. - (4) Paragraphs (1), (2) and (3) above shall not apply to any plant protection product or active substance which is approved under regulation 9 or an equivalent provision. - (5) Nothing in this regulation shall impede the production, storage or movement within Scotland of a plant protection product intended for use in an EEA State other than the United Kingdom, provided that- - (a) the product is authorised by the competent authority of that EEA State for use in that EEA State; and - (b) the inspection requirements laid down by that EEA State in order to ensure compliance with Article 3(1) are satisfied. - (6) Any person who contravenes or causes or permits any person to contravene paragraphs (1), (2)(a) or (b) or (3) above shall be guilty of an offence.